sudkc37/Multivariate-Dependence-Modeling/README.md

 </p>

-To capture these distributional characteristics more accurately, I fit several parametric distributions like Normal, Student-t, and Cauchy.
+To capture these distributional characteristics more accurately, I fitted several parametric distributions like Normal, Student-t, and Cauchy.
 The Student-t and Cauchy models provide a superior fit, particularly in the tails.
 To ensure robustness, I also employ empirical cumulative distribution functions (CDFs), which avoid restrictive parametric assumptions and offer improved tail modeling performance.
 The analysis reveals significant deviations from normality:

 - **Excess kurtosis:** All series are leptokurtic exhibiting heavier tails than Gaussian distributions.
 - **Skewness:** Most series show negative skewness indicating a higher likelihood of extreme losses.